 § C6-11.
 Notice of tax levy; assessment.
 [Amended 12-6-1983 by Res.
-No. 83-1]
+No. 83-1, 12-6-2022 by Res.
+2022-03]

-- A. Immediately after the levy is made by the Commissioners in each year, the Town Clerk shall give notice of the making of the levy by posting a notice thereof in some public place or places in the Town.
-He shall make out and mail or deliver in person to each taxpayer or his agent at his last known address a bill or account of the taxes due from him.
+- A. Immediately after the levy is made by the Mayor and Commissioners in each year, the Town Clerk shall give notice of the making of the levy by posting a notice thereof and the adopted budget on the Town's website and at Town Hall.
+The Town shall provide for the preparation, the mailing or delivering in person to each taxpayer or the taxpayer's agent at the taxpayer's or agent's last known address a bill or account of the taxes due from the taxpayer.
 This bill or account shall contain a statement of the amount of real and personal property with which the taxpayer is assessed, the rate of taxation, the amount of taxes due and the date on which the taxes will bear interest.
-Failure to give or receive any notice required by this section shall not relieve any taxpayer of the responsibility to pay on the dates established by this Charter all taxes levied on his property. - B. All levies shall be assessed by the Commissioners in accordance with the laws of the State of Maryland and appropriate public hearings shall be conducted, with prior notice being given thereof, when required by law as a result of a proposal to increase the tax rate or the constant yield tax rate within the Town.
+Failure to give or receive any notice required by this section shall not relieve any taxpayer of the responsibility to pay on the dates established by this Charter all taxes levied on his property. - B. All real and personal property taxes shall be levied by the Mayor and Commissioners in accordance with the laws of the State of Maryland and appropriate public hearings shall be conducted, with prior notice being given thereof, when required by law as a result of a proposal to increase the tax rate or the constant yield tax rate within the Town.
 No public hearings shall be required by this Charter other than those required by the applicable laws of the State of Maryland or the United States government.